EarlArugay/EM-Waveguide-Antenna-Compendium-Theory-Design-and-Pattern/README.md

 ### 7-Element Yagi-Uda Simple Antenna
 ![7-Element Yagi-Uda Simple Antenna](Types_of_Antenna/7-Element-Yagi-Uda-Simple-Antenna.jpg)
-Figure 1.5: Fabricated 7-Element Yagi-Uda Simple Array.
+*Figure 1.39: Fabricated 7-Element Yagi-Uda Simple Array.
 This high-gain configuration features a single reflector, a simple dipole driven element, and five directors.
 The increased number of parasitic elements results in superior forward directivity and a highly compressed beamwidth, serving as an advanced model for long-range telecommunications study.*

 #### Theory & Function
 As you add more elements to a Yagi antenna, you are essentially adding more "lenses" to focus the beam.
 A 7-element version provides a significantly tighter radiation pattern than the 3 or 5-element versions we've already covered.